 This MOU and the transactions contemplated by this MOU shall be subject to and be interpreted, construed and enforced in accordance with the laws in effect in the State of Washington, without reference to its rules regarding conflict of laws.
 Each Party accepts and submits to the jurisdiction of the state and federal courts in the State of Washington and all courts of appeal therefrom.

+OTHER

+Customers and customers facilities outside the CNGC service territory will not be considered CIS customers.

+ENA would not be precluded from executing financial transactions with any counterparties.

+CNGC agrees to make ENA aware of all potential CIS customers it identifies.

 In Witness hereof of the Parties have duly executed this MOU.

 CASCADE NATURAL GAS CORPORATION